phonedotcom/API-SDK-ruby/docs/RoutesApi.md

 # **replace_account_route**
 > RouteFull replace_account_route(account_id, route_id, opts)

-For more on the input fields, see Intro to Routes.
+Update the information of a route.

+Update the information of a route.
+See Intro to Routes for more info on the properties.

 ### Example
 ```ruby